logo for strength-and-power-for-volleyball.com

 New volleyball rules and the newest major rule changes.

-New Warm up Protocol
+New Warm Up Protocol

-new volleyball rules high five DCR USAV 7.2.2.b
+DCR USAV 7.2.2.b

 b.
 For junior competition, when one team has exclusive use of the court, the other team must either be at its team bench or out of the playing area.